jet/equinox/README.md

 <a name="TodoBackend"></a>
 ### [TODOBACKEND, see samples/TodoBackend](/samples/TodoBackend)

-The repo contains a vanilla ASP.NET Core 2.1 implemention of [the well-known TodoBackend Spec](https://www.todobackend.com). **NB the implementation is largely dictated by spec; no architectural guidance expressed or implied ;)**.
+The repo contains a vanilla ASP.NET Core 2.1 implementation of [the well-known TodoBackend Spec](https://www.todobackend.com). **NB the implementation is largely dictated by spec; no architectural guidance expressed or implied ;)**.
 It can be run via:

     & dotnet run -f netcoreapp2.1 -p samples/Web -S es # run against eventstore, omit `es` to use in-memory store, or see PROVISIONING EVENTSTORE start https://www.todobackend.com/specs/index.html?https://localhost:5001/todos # for low-level debugging / validation of hosting arrangements